1. There is no scientific evidence that gender reassignment has a positive health effect.

 9. .... treatment with puberty blockers confirms gender incongruence in 100% of treated children/ adolescents

 It is grave that many care givers who act for the rights of transpersons do not admit or fully consider the risk of making an error, which is huge, if one starts treating children before puberty with puberty blockers.
-Recent research shows that all "affirmative" treatment leads to irreversibly strengthening the child gender dysphoria.
+Recent research shows that "affirmative" treatment leads to irreversible fortification of the gender dysphoria.

 In Sweden and Norway, so called "trans activists" are actively pursuing the unchallenged affirmative treatment of transpersons.
 This is also the situation at the Karolinska Hospital's Department for Children gender dysphoria investigation (KID), also at the children and adolescent Psychiatric clinic, a number of private clinics with uncertain expertise, psychiatrists and psychologists.
 The risk that affirmative treatment "consolidates" the child gender dysphoria is enormous, since the risk (see section 8) is between 8: 1 and 9: 1 that the child would have become a desister without affirmative interference.